Florida Events for March and April 2023

 Web: http://venicebookfair.com/

 WINTER PARK SIDEWALK ART FESTIVAL – Known as one of the nation’s oldest and most prestigious juried outdoor art festivals, this three-day creative showcase draws hundreds of thousands of visitors to elegant Winter Park, where artists from all over the world display their works.
-Stroll and admire sculptures, digital art, drawings and pastels, jewelry, paintings, woodwork and more while enjoying soft, contemporary music from the Central Park stage.
+Stroll and admire sculptures, digital art, drawings and pastels, jewelry, paintings, woodwork and more.
 The fest features free, hands-on art activities for children, and there’s plenty of snacks and treats for sale along with the surrounding cafes and restaurants.
+Don’t miss this year’s Friday Night Concert to kick off the weekend.

 Where: Winter Park